gleasonw/gallica-getter/README.md

 ## Setup

-Set up the venv in the cloned directory:
+Build your Python venv in the cloned gallica-getter directory:
 ```
 virtualenv venv
 ```